ACCESSORY DWELLING UNIT (ADU) FREQUENTLY ASKED QUESTIONS

 ADUs are similar, but not synonymous with ohana dwelling units.
 The key difference is that ohana dwellings restrcit occupancy to family members, have no size limitations, and require two off-street parking spaces.
 The ADU regulations allow occupancy of the ADU by non-family members, require only one off-street parking space, and limit the size of the ADU.

-7. Are owners required to live on the property?
+7. Are owners of an accessory dwelling unit required to live on the property?

 Yes, either the ADU or primary dwelling unit must be occupied by the property owner(s), or persons who are related by blood, marriage, or adoption to the property owner(s), or designated authorized representative(s), except in unforseen hardship circumstances (i.e., active military deployment, serious illness).